microsoft/vscode-docs/docs/remote/containers.md

 For example, through a `devcontainer.json` file, you can:

-* Spin up a [stand-alone "sandbox" container](#indepth-setting-up-a-folder-to-run-in-a-container) to isolate your toolcahin or speed up setup.
+* Spin up a [stand-alone "sandbox" container](#indepth-setting-up-a-folder-to-run-in-a-container) to isolate your toolchain or speed up setup.
 * Work with a container deployed application defined by an [image, Dockerfile](#using-an-image-or-dockerfile), or [Docker Compose](#using-docker-compose).
 * [Use Docker or Kubernetes](/docs/remote/containers-advanced.md#using-docker-or-kubernetes-from-a-container) from inside a dev container to build and deploy your app.